Build a wellness program

-- Work with the information you collected to create SMART goals or objectives.
+- Work with the information you collected to create SMART goals.
 SMART stands for specific, measurable, achievable, relevant, and time-bound.
-See Tips for Writing SMART Objectives for ideas on how to get started (California Department of Public Health).
+To get started, see Focusing on Smart Goals in Your Employee Wellness Program (Total Wellness).

 Task 4.3: Plan how and when to communicate with your staff

 - See the following articles for tips on how to communicate with your staff:

 - Communication and Dissemination Strategies To Facilitate the Use of Health and Health Care Evidence (Agency for Healthcare Research and Quality)

 - Eight Ways to Communicate Your Strategy More Effectively (Harvard Business Review)